-The main mineralized intervals in the J4 zone are characterized by sulfide stringers and fine sulfide disseminations along the foliation occurring within a very fine-grained biotite-rich and silicified diorite.
+The main mineralized intervals in the J Zone are characterized by sulfide stringers and fine sulfide disseminations along the foliation occurring within very fine-grained, biotiterich, and silicified intermediate volcanic rocks.
 Pyrite is the main sulfide, and it is intrinsically associated with gold mineralization.